-COBOL provides two special object identifiers, SELF and SUPER, used in a method Procedure Division:
+COBOL provides two special object identifiers, SELF and SUPER:

-SELF

-A special object identifier that you can use in the Procedure Division of a method.
-SELF refers to the object instance used to invoke the currently-executing method.
+SELF A special object identifier that you can use in the procedure division of a method.
+SELF refers to the object instance used to invoke the currently executing method.
 You can specify SELF only in places that are explicitly listed in the syntax diagrams.